 - the thermostat’s animated features are slower than usual

 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
+After roughly 10 minutes of charging, detach the Nest Thermostat from the USB cord.
 If the thermostat has turned on while plugged in, power it off and then turn it back on again, manually restarting the Nest.
 Once it has completed the restart, plug it back in to finish charging.
-After an hour of charging, detach the Nest Thermostat and reattach it to its base.
+After an hour of charging, unplug the Nest Thermostat and reattach it to its base.

 Additionally, do not let this incident worry you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is truly saving money for you every day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+By owning and properly operating Nest, your thermostat is truly saving money for you daily.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one problem get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.
+You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.